 B i o g r a p h y

-In 2013 he was appointed resident composer emeritus for the Seattle-based a cappella ensemble, The Esoterics, after serving 15 years as composer in residence for the group.
+In 2013 he was appointed resident composer emeritus for the Seattle-based a cappella ensemble The Esoterics after serving 15 years as composer in residence for the group.
 He has written over forty new works for The Esoterics, many of which are recorded and available through Naxos of America.
 He has received three National Endowment for the Arts (NEA) grants to write works for The Esoterics and has received numerous commissions from both local and national ensembles.
 Pacific Northwest choruses and choruses around the US and abroad have recorded and performed his music.

-Notable recent premieres include: Canticles of Crimson, a work in five movements setting the poetry of Carl Sandburg, scored for soprano solo, chorus, and piano (Kirkland Choral Society); Winter Peace, A Lullaby, scored for SATB chorus, handbells, and piano, a setting of a poem by the composer (Loft Choir, University Unitarian Church); Winter's Cloak, scored for a cappella women's voices in various divisi, setting a poem of the same name by Joyce Rupp (Vocalise); Fear No More, a work for a cappella SATB voices setting the threnody from Shakespeare’s play Cymbeline (Seattle Pro Musica); Curve of Gold, a setting in four movements of Sara Teasdale poems scored for soprano solo, chorus, and piano (Seattle Choral Company); Winter Scenes, a setting in four movements of poems by Bliss Carmen and scored for eight-part chorus, string orchestra, and piano (Utah Chamber Artists); Wintertide, scored for double chorus (Seattle Choral Company and the Ancora women’s chamber choir), string orchestra, and piano.
+Earlier premieres include: "Curve of Gold," a setting in four movements of Sara Teasdale poems scored for soprano solo, chorus, and piano (Seattle Choral Company); "Winter Scenes," a setting in four movements of poems by Bliss Carmen and scored for eight-part chorus, string orchestra, and piano (Utah Chamber Artists); "Wintertide," scored for double chorus (Seattle Choral Company and the Ancora women’s chamber choir), string orchestra, and piano.
 This three-movement work uses texts as chronologically diverse as quatrains in Latin by the Roman poet Horace; a sixteenth-century poem by the Englishman, Thomas Campion; lines from Longfellow's poem, “Woods in Winter;” and a meditation on the winter season by the Canadian poet, Carman Bliss.
-Also in December 2016, The Esoterics presented an all Skirvin/Teasdale concert (TEASDALE: Across the endless spaces) featuring 18 a cappella works written for The Esoterics that included 3 premieres funded in part by an ArtsWA grant from Washington state.
+In December 2016, The Esoterics presented an all Skirvin/Teasdale concert (TEASDALE: Across the endless spaces) featuring 18 a cappella works written for The Esoterics that included 3 premieres funded in part by an ArtsWA grant from Washington state.